ScalaMath/ColorLib/Readme.md

 ## Representation of colors

-ColorLib offers 3 different representation of colors:
+ColorLib offers 3 different representations of colors:

 * The `Col3f` class represents a color using three single-precision floating point numbers, representing the color's *r*, *g*, and *b* components in a range between `0.0` and `1.0`.
 * The `Col4f` class represents a color using four single-precision floating point numbers, representing the color's *r*, *g*, *b*, and *alpha* components in a range between `0.0` and `1.0`.
-* The `Col1i` class represents a color using a single 4-bits integer.
+* The `Col1i` class represents a color using a single 4-bytes integer.

 The `Col3f` and `Col4f` also allow values outside the `[0.0, 1.0]` range.
 This representation matches the one used in the [OpenGL Shading Language](https://www.khronos.org/opengl/wiki/Data_Type_(GLSL)).